sjl-sjtu/sjl-sjtu.github.io/_pages/about.md

   - /about.html
 ---

 I am **Jianle Sun (孙健乐)**, currently a first-year PhD student in Logic, Computation, and Methodology at Carnegie Mellon University.
 Before this, I obtained my M.S. (research-based) and B.S. degree from the Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University.
-My researching field includes statistical genetics and genomics, causal inference, computational methods in multi-omics data, and Bayesian analysis.
-I have also collaborated on epidemiological cohort studies, and done intern research on foundation models (e.g. BERT) for DNA sequence functional analysis.
+I am working on the intersection of statistics, machine learning, and computational biology (like genetics and epidemiology).

 Reseach interests
 ======
-* Methodology for causal inference and causal discovery
+* Causal inference and causal structure learning
+* Statistical machine learning
+* Statistical genetics and genomics: GWAS, eQTL, Mendelian randomization, single-cell omics, etc.

-* Statistical genetics & genomics methodology (GWAS, post-GWAS, eQTL, TWAS, etc.), and its application to human complex traits, e.g. understanding the cell-specific epigenomic and transcriptomic functional effects of genome variants through the integration of GWAS and (single-cell) molecular QTLs (Colocalization, Mendelian randomization, TWAS) <br>
+For my Master degree, I worked on the methodology of statistical genetics and genomics (GWAS, post-GWAS, eQTL, TWAS, single-cell genomics, etc.), and its application to human complex traits, e.g. understanding the cell-specific epigenomic and transcriptomic functional effects of genome variants through the integration of GWAS and (single-cell) molecular QTLs (Colocalization, Mendelian randomization, TWAS).
+I have also collaborated on epidemiological cohort studies, and done intern research on foundation models (e.g. BERT) for DNA sequence functional analysis.
-  *That's the main work of my master's degree* <br>
-* Statistical & computational (machine learning) methods in multi-omics data including single-cell multi-omics intergration and temporal & spatial models <br>
-* Longitudinal modeling & causal effect estimation in epidemiology

 You can find the list of my publications and read the papers [here](https://sjl-sjtu.github.io/publications/).